AI agent memory: in-context, episodic, semantic, procedural

 └── Version-controlled files → procedural (AGENTS.md / SOUL.md, loaded at startup)

-The event log is append-only by design - you never mutate a past event, you add a new one.
+The event log is append-only by design.
+You never mutate a past event, you add a new one.
 That immutability is what makes episodic memory trustworthy for audit trails and "last time you ran this task, here's what happened" retrieval.

-Framework Comparison: LangGraph vs. CrewAI vs. AutoGen
+Framework comparison: LangGraph vs. CrewAI vs. AutoGen

-Here's what each actually gives you:
+What each actually gives you:

 | Framework | Long-term default | Short-term default | Customization ceiling |